GrantMatejka/Julia_interp_kata/README.md

-# PL430_FinalProject
+# Julia PL Kata
-Repo for my final program in CSC 430 Programming Languages
+Fun little kata for building an interpreter in Julia

 ## Language: Julia